All Episodes

 Like, no, we are the genocide victims.

-Like the America first thing, what's that kid Fuentes, who ironically is like apparently Afro-Latino by background, like it doesn't have to make sense.
+Like the America First thing, what's that kid, Fuentes, who ironically is like apparently Afro-Latino by background.

-I was like, What's it's it almost seemed like he was he was a psyop from the left, like they put him in to make us all look retarded.
+I was like, what's it almost seemed like he was, he was a psyop from the left.

-No, I think on one the one time I ever turned it on was when he was denying the Holocaust.
+The one time I ever turned it on was when he was denying the Holocaust.

-Oh, and I was like, seriously, I was listening, it's like, how many cookies did can you bait using an I was like, get the fuck out of here?
+He was like, how many cookies can you bake using an I was like, get the fuck out of here.

 I just generally try not to like curse and make too many jokes during interviews, but it's hard not to in that case.

-But it's it's not a small movement.
+But it's not a small movement.

-And I mean, again, there were very large who's it, uh, it was Molinu that had the uh channel focused on IQ with about a million followers.
+It was Malinu that had the channel focused on IQ with about a million followers.

 There are a lot of people that I think accept quite a few of these ideas.

-The one of the issues has been tech censorship to a remarkable degree.
+One of the issues has been tech censorship to a remarkable degree.

-But I think it's less publicly available than it used to be, like the extreme right counterpoint to the extreme left.
+And I don't know whether this is an issue or not depends on your personal perspective, but I think it's less publicly available than it used to be, like the extreme right counterpoint to the extreme left.

-But again, if you go on Gab, Discord, BitChute, Reddit, 4chan, Ait Coon, like I'm an internet kid, like I'm I see this stuff all the time.
+But again, if you go on Gab, Discord, BitChute, Reddit, 4chan, 8koon, like I'm an internet kid.

-And you could say, well, both those groups are under six percent of society, but I mean the total percentage of people on Twitter is 20% of the country max.
+But I mean, the total percentage of people on Twitter is 20% of the country max.

-Yeah, that's especially true on the left.
+That's especially true on the left.

-But yeah, I mean, so like very often you'll see these conversations with you know Bishop Talib Starks versus a new radical centrism or something that are just in the internet space, but that also have a million views.
+But yeah, I mean, so like very often you'll see these conversations with, you know, Bishop Talib Starks versus a new radical centrism or something that are just in the internet space, but that also have a million views.

-So I think that that stuff is the reality of the internet conversation, without really bringing up either one of those two guys as an example of the worst of it, is fairly influential on the larger society when you look at the number of potential tastemakers that participate in it.
+So I think that that stuff is the Reality of the internet conversation without really bringing up either one of those two guys as an example of the worst of it is fairly influential on the larger society when you look at the number of potential tastemakers that participate in it.

 The fact that most people don't doesn't necessarily matter, like the articles they read the next day in the paper and so forth will be influenced by it.